-- Essential Question: Why is learning more about our world's tragedies, specifically the Holocaust, important in order to ensure we understand our history and do not repeat the mistakes of our past? - Graphic novels are excellent multimodal texts that carry deep meaning and cultural significance. - Symbolism creates depth within a text and helps us make connections to ourselves, other texts, and the world around us. - Researching topics discovered while reading literature can deepen one's understanding and appreciation of a historical time period.
+- Essential Question: Why is learning more about our world's tragedies, specifically the Holocaust, important in order to ensure we understand our history and do not repeat the mistakes of our past. - The Holocaust highly affected American literature. - Graphic novels are excellent multimodal texts that carry deep meaning and cultural significance. - Symbolism creates depth within a text and helps us make connections to ourselves, other texts, and the world around us. - Researching topics discovered while reading literature can deepen one's understanding and appreciation of a historical time period.

-- Access their prior knowledge of the Holocaust and create goals for their future learning. - Understand the historical and emotional impact of the Holocaust on our world and its literature through a guided reading of the picture book, "Terrible Things: An Allegory of the Holocaust," and Art Spiegelman's graphic novel, Maus. - Understand allegory and its relationship to personification. - Analyze symbolism, references, and allusions throughout multiple kinds of Holocaust texts. - Examine the story elements and its interaction with visuals and text features in a graphic novel. - Research through questioning people, texts, and online sources in order to enrich their overall comprehension of the Holocaust. - Create and present a research project, featuring writing and visuals, based upon their learning of the Holocaust. - Write a creative narrative piece that is inspired by a main character of the novel, Maus.
+- Access their prior knowledge of the Holocaust and create goals for their future learning. - Understand the historical and emotional impact of the Holocaust on our world and its literature through a guided reading of the picture book, Terrible Things: An Allegory of the Holocaust, and Art Spiegelman's graphic novel, Maus. - Understand allegory and its relationship to personification. - Analyze symbolism, references, and allusions throughout multiple kinds of Holocaust texts. - Examine the story elements and its interaction with visuals and text features in a graphic novel. - Research through questioning people, texts, and online sources in order to enrich their overall comprehension of the Holocaust. - Create and present a research project, featuring writing and visuals, based upon their learning of the Holocaust - Craft a quote analysis from a famous figure who was connected to the WWII/Holocaust time period. - Prepare for NJSLA through both reading and writing practice.